-Today’s post is inspired by a client, who asks:
+Today’s post is inspired by a client, who asks about his Roth 401(k):

 I just looked at my 401k account and I have the option to do a Roth 401K.
 What are your thoughts between traditional and Roth?